andylovecloud/Working-history-and-achivements/README.md

 # Häme University of Applied Sciences (HAMK)
 ### 👨🏻‍💻 Trainee at Career Service team (Dec 2023 - Apr 2024)

-- Provides international students with guidance regarding networking and mentoring services
+- Orchestrated a series of 5 successful job fairs and recruitment events, fostering strong connections between a diverse pool of candidates and top employers in the IT and business sectors.
-- Consulting about competence and career path and improving Mentoring service.
+- Leveraged survey tools such as **Google Forms** and **Excel** analytics (Macro) to assess and enhance career services programs, achieving a significant **25% **increase in participant satisfaction.
-- Support search and implement new technologies internal applications.
+- Efficiently managed a comprehensive career services database using **CRM** and **Excel**, maintaining precise records and tracking the progress and employment outcomes for over 200 clients.

 ### 🏆 Accomplishments
-- Contributed to improving the service design of Mentoring Services at HAMK, developing HAMK´s Internaonal Friendship Programme, supporng internaonal students in recruitment events, and organizing Language Cafe.
+- Contributed to improving the service design of Mentoring Services at HAMK, developing HAMK´s Internaonal Friendship Programme, supporng internaonal students in recruitment events, and organizing Language Cafe programe.
-- Responsible for developing the technical solutions for the matching process of the Friendship Programme and he also improves the markeng plan for the programme by collaborang with partner
+- Responsible for developing the technical solutions for the matching process of the Friendship Programme and he also improves the marketing plan for the programme by collaborating with partner

  Topic            | Completed date      | Detail         |
 |-----------------|----------------     |----------------|